alsyundawy/Microsoft-Office-For-MacOS/README.md

-# Installer & Activator for Microsoft Office for macOS
+# Installer for Microsoft Office for macOS

 If you find this project helpful, please consider supporting it by donating: